 Inpatient: General Pediatrics: Red and Blue teams

 Patients are admitted to one of two general pediatric inpatient teaching services (Red team, Blue team).
 Residents rotate on these teams during all three years of their training.
 Interns are empowered to be the primary manager of their patients while upper-level residents assume a leadership role, overseeing and teaching interns and medical students.
 A pediatric attending physician supervises each service and leads daily teaching rounds, which feature family-centered rounding.
 Each service has a team census of up to 15 patients and features 2-3 interns and 1-2 upper-level residents.
-Colleagues from Family Medicine and Psychiatry rotate with us during their intern years.
+Colleagues from Family Medicine rotate with us during their intern years.
 As a teaching hospital, we are proud to have third- and fourth-year medical students and sub-I’s working and learning alongside us.

 Inpatient: Subspecialty Services